Whitney towers and gropes in 4--manifolds: Proof of Theorem

 \item The $g_i^c$ have disjoint properly embedded bodies $g_i$.

 \item Each cap of every $g_i^c$ has a single interior intersection with some $A^0_j$.

-\item $t(T)$ is isomorphic to the disjoint union of the $t(g_i^c)$, with $j$-labelled univalent vertices in $t(T)$ corresponding to either vertices in the $t(g_i^c)$ associated to caps which intersect $A_j^0$ or roots in $t(g_j^c)$; furthermore, it may be arranged that this isomorphism takes any chosen preferred $i$-labelled univalent vertices on the trees in $t(T)$ to the root vertices of the trees in $t(g_i^c)$. \end{enumerate} \end{thm} The proof of Theorem~\ref{tower-to-grope-thm} is well illustrated by Figure~\ref{tubing-W-disk1and2with-trees-fig} together with the observation that the pictured case can always be arranged by Lemma~\ref{subtower-lemma}.

-\begin{proof} First split $T$ (Lemma~\ref{split-tower-lem}) so that $t(T)$ is the disjoint union of the split subtower trees $t(T_p)$ each of Vassiliev degree at least $n$.
-For each $T_p$, choose a preferred univalent vertex of $t(T_p)$ and let $A^0_i$ denote the punctured surfaces which are the complements of the sheets of the $A_i$ that correspond to the chosen preferred vertices.
+\item $t(\cW)$ is isomorphic to the disjoint union of the $t(g_i^c)$, with $j$-labelled univalent vertices in $t(\cW)$ corresponding to either vertices in the $t(g_i^c)$ associated to caps which intersect $A_j^0$ or roots in $t(g_j^c)$; furthermore, it may be arranged that this isomorphism takes any chosen preferred $i$-labelled univalent vertices on the trees in $t(\cW)$ to the root vertices of the trees in $t(g_i^c)$. \end{enumerate} \end{thm} The proof of Theorem~\ref{tower-to-grope-thm} is well illustrated by Figure~\ref{tubing-W-disk1and2with-trees-fig} together with the observation that the pictured case can always be arranged by Lemma~\ref{subtower-lemma}. \begin{proof} First split $\cW$ (Lemma~\ref{split-tower-lem}) so that $t(\cW)$ is the disjoint union of the split subtower trees $t(\cW_p)$ each of order at least $n-1$.
+For each $\cW_p$, choose a preferred univalent vertex of $t(\cW_p)$ and let $A^0_i$ denote the punctured surfaces which are the complements of the sheets of the $A_i$ that correspond to the chosen preferred vertices.
 (Each of these sheets is either a neighborhood of a Whitney disk boundary arc or a neighborhood of an unpaired intersection point.)
 These chosen vertices will end up corresponding to root vertices in the $t(g_i^c)$ (which are associated to the 0th stages of the capped gropes $g_i^c$) as in statement (v) of the theorem.

-Now $T$ is a grope subtower $g^T$ of class 1 and order $(n-1)$: The $0$th stages of $g^T$ are the $A^0_i$ and the caps of $g^T$ are the sheets of the $A_i$ that correspond to the chosen preferred vertices.
-The trees $t(T)$ and $t(g^T)$ are isomorphic.
+Now $\cW$ is a grope subtower $g^\cW$ of class 1 and order $(n-1)$: The $0$th stages of $g^\cW$ are the $A^0_i$ and the caps of $g^\cW$ are the sheets of the $A_i$ that correspond to the chosen preferred vertices.
+The trees $t(\cW)$ and $t(g^\cW)$ are isomorphic.
 In particular, the theorem is true for $n=1$ by \ref{Order 0 subtowers on caps}.

 Assume now that $n\geq 2$.
-The proof will be completed by the following construction which shows how to decrease the order of $g^T$ while increasing the class of $g^T$ in a manner that preserves the tree $t(g^T)$.
+The proof will be completed by the following construction which shows how to decrease the order of $g^\cW$ while increasing the class of $g^\cW$ in a manner that preserves the tree $t(g^\cW)$.
 When each cap supports an order 0 split subtower the proof is done by \ref{Order 0 subtowers on caps}.